 As long as your living room stays relatively decluttered, it can be an easy baby-proofing job.
 Make sure you hide all the plugs with outlet covers and keep any electrical wires secured and out of reach.

 The living room tends to be where the furniture with the sharp edges are.
 If you can’t replace those pieces, look for edge covers.
 However, round tables or soft ottomans are the best option.

-If you do decide to replace your furniture, go for the high-performance, stain-resistant fabrics.
+If you do decide to replace your furniture, go for high-performance, stain-resistant fabrics.
 You’ll be glad you did!

 Slipcovers over your current couch and chair are another option to look into.
 Stains are going to happen now that you have little ones in your home.